tskit-dev/tskit/docs/python-api.rst

 the ``metadata_offset`` column encodes the offsets into this array.
 So, we see that the first metadata value is 9 bytes long and the second is 24.

-The :func:`.pack_bytes` and :func:`.unpack_bytes` functions are also useful for encoding data in these columns.
+The :func:`tskit.pack_bytes` and :func:`tskit.unpack_bytes` functions are
+also useful for encoding data in these columns.

 +++++++++++++
 Table classes